Nytril-ark/rumda/README.md

 <details>
 <summary>Basic configuration</summary>

-> to change things like dashboard pfp, github account name (for the dashboard too), as well as default bar theme
+> you can go to rumda/common/quickshell/shared/Common.qml to change things like dashboard pfp, github account name (for the dashboard), as well as default bar theme.
+MORE IMPORTANTLY if your dashboard has weird ssizes because of the difference between my screen size and yours, you can tweak the dashboardWidth / height values in that same Common.qml file.
 >
-> you can go to rumda/common/quickshell/shared/Common.qml
 >
 > you can go to rumda/common/quickshell/light/config/Colors.qml to edit colors, same goes for .../dark/config/Color.qml
 >